AncyThomas-dev/Cybersecurity/Azure/readme.md

 #### Setting up Virtual Machines

 The goal of the previous step was to set up the first virtual machines inside the cloud network, which is protected by the network security group.
-I will use this machine as a jump box to access your cloud network and any other machines inside the VNet.
+I will use this machine as a jump box to access my cloud network and any other machines inside the VNet.

 ---

 SSH Key Generation

-Open the command line and run `ssh-keygen` to create a new SSH key pair.
+Opened the command line and run `ssh-keygen` to create a new SSH key pair.

-    - DO NOT CREATE A PASSPHRASE, just press enter twice.
-Run `cat ~/.ssh/id_rsa.pub` to display your `id_rsa.pub` key:
+Ran `cat ~/.ssh/id_rsa.pub` to display my `id_rsa.pub` key:

 ![]( https://github.com/AncyThomas-dev/WilldanInterview/blob/main/Azure/Images/Azure%20Resource%20Group/SSH.png)

-- Highlight and copy the SSH key string to your clipboard.

----

 #### VM 1 - Jump-Box

-Open the Azure portal and search for "virtual machines."

-- Use the **+ Add** button or the **Create virtual machine** button to create a new VM.

 Use the following settings for this VM:

-- Resource group: Choose the same resource group that you created for the Purple Team.
+- Resource group: Chose the same resource group that you created for the Purple Team.

-- Virtual machine name: Use the name "Jump Box Provisioner."
+- Virtual machine name: "Jump-Box-Provisioner."

-- Region: Use the same region that you used for your other resources.
+- Region: Used the same region that you used for your other resources.
-	- Note that availability of VM's in Azure could cause you to change the region where your VM's are created.

-- Availability options: We will use this setting for other machines.
-For our jump box, we will leave this on the default setting.

 - Image: Chose the Ubuntu Server 18.04 option.

 - Chose the VM option that has:
-  - Whose offering is **Standard - B1s**
+  -  **Standard - B1s**
   - 1 CPU
   - 1 RAM

-For SSH, use the following settings:
+For SSH, I used the following settings:

 - Authentication type: SSH public key.

-- Username: Create any username you like.
+- Username: PurpleTeamUser.

-- SSH public key: Paste the public key string that you copied earlier.
+- SSH public key: Pasted the public key string that you copied earlier.

-- Public inbound ports: Ignore this setting.
-It will be overwritten when you choose your security group.

-- Select inbound ports: Ignore this setting.
-It will be overwritten when you choose your security group.

-Move to the **Networking** tab and set the following settings:
+ **Networking** tab:

-- Virtual network: Choose the VNet you created for the Purple Team.
+- Virtual network: Chose the VNet I created for the Purple Team.

-- Subnet: Choose the subnet that you created earlier.
+- Subnet: Choose the subnet that I created earlier.

-- Public IP: This can be kept as default.
+- Public IP:  default.

-- NIC network security group: Choose the Advanced option so we can specify our custom security group.
+- NIC network security group: Chose the Advanced option so I could specify my custom security group.

-- Configure network security group: Choose your Purple Team network security group.
+- Configure network security group: Chose my Purple Team network security group.

-- Accelerated networking: Keep as the default setting (Off).

-- Load balancing: Keep as the default setting (None).

     ![](1/Images/VM/VMNetworking-b.png)